jrobind/thefrontendcoach.com/src/posts/knowing-when-you're-ready-to-apply-for-positions.md

 When I was learning front-end development I would Google this question often.
 When you’re teaching yourself it’s a lot more difficult to measure your own ‘readiness’.
 When you take a course or attend a Bootcamp it’s easier to define this because there is a set start and finish.
 Those that are self-teaching will have to define this for themselves.

-Many factors that play into this state of ‘readiness’.
+Many factors play into this state of ‘readiness’.
 The main factor is people's own expectations, one developer's definition of ready may be the complete polar opposite to another’s.
 What really matters to us is **what employers think**.
 In this article, we will attempt to produce a definition to put your mind at ease.

 ## My own experience